interNFT/nft-rfc/nft_rfc_009.md

     3. "visualRepresentation" -- The resource is a visual representation of the asset

-3.  **accordedRight (a type of relationship of Linked Resource)**: Similarly, linked resources could specify real-world rights accorded to the IID owner or its designate, such as a digital driver's license or a theater ticket.
-The representation framework for such rights must be open ended, including both plain text statements of rights, e.g., "The controller of this IID is entitled to ...", or more rigorous, and computationally evaluatable RDF statements which might describe in great detail a range of benefits that accompany the basic rights of the token.
+3.  **accordedRight (a type of relationship to a Linked Resource)**:
+    Specifies the rights accorded to the IID owner, or its deligate, which may be executed by physical-world institutions or processes.
+    Such as a digital driver's license according certain rights to drive, or a theater ticket according access to a show.
+    The representation framework for such rights must be non-prescriptive, including both plain text statements of rights, e.g., "The controller of this IID is entitled to ...", or more rigorous and computationally evaluatable RDF statements, which might describe in great detail a range of benefits that accompany the basic rights of the token.